r1skkam/Methodology/wireless.md

 This represents a vulnerability and could give to an attacker the ability to get a first foothold.

 #### Guest Exposed IP VS Corporate Exposed IP
-It is important to have a different exit IP address
+It is important to have a different exit public IP address for any guest regarding the internal network IP.

 ## WEP